quinngl/modeling-injuries-in-runners-project/README.md

 - Lessons: Creating model parameters involves many trials and errors
 - Drawbacks: Our Posterior Predictive Check and ELBO Plots have major room for improvement

+### Future Steps
+- Time Series: Examining the influence of injury data from x weeks before an event
+- Further Training: Improving our model performance with more available data
+- Prediction: Predicting with a test set if we had more data

 This project is licensed under the MIT License.